 Each of you can take justifiable pride in how far you have advanced and how much you have learned this semester about effective information design both in print and online.
 Yes, it took a lot of work, but you picked up a lot of skills in the process.

 On the whole, your final projects (at right and below) — especially the print versions — appear to have been worthwhile efforts.
 As much work as you put into yours, don't forget to try to get it published in some form — print, online or both.
 Many would make great clips for impending job searches.

-This should be considered a capstone experience not only for this course but for your entire journalism education.
-Although use of WordPress was required for the previous assignment, it is optional (and not specifically recommended) for the final.
-In fact, nothing about the project should be considered an exercise in the practice of any particular technology or technique but rather a creative, entrepreneurial effort combining all that you know and requiring that you locate and master whatever new technologies and techniques are best advised to produce a journalistically competitive project.
+Our final project was in many regards a capstone experience not only for this course but also for your entire journalism education.
+The project wasn't about learning or practicing any particular technology or technique but rather was a creative, entrepreneurial effort, combining everythihng you know and requiring that you locate and master whatever new technologies and techniques were needed to produce a journalistically competitive project.

-We are past the point at which merely showing that you can do something cool or minimally acceptable with a technology, regardless of its journalistic marketability or value, is sufficient.
-These must be solidly curated or created journalistic products, competitive not just against other student work but against the highest of professional standards.
-Procrastinating until the last minute, then trying to figure out the technological minimums previous students employed just to get by, is perhaps the worst strategy you can follow.
-You need to look at these projects as examples of showing how much you have learned, particularly about telling engaging and important stories that rely on something other than just the quality of your writing of text to succeed.
+Whether you graduated or will be back next semester, all of you have moved past the point at which merely showing that you can do something cool or minimally acceptable with a technology, regardless of its journalistic marketability or value, is sufficient.
+Your final projects weren't just class exercises; they were supposed to be competitive not just against other student work but against the highest of professional standards.
+And, for the most part, you succeeded, proving that you you have learned to identify and tell engaging and important stories not just with the quality of your writing but also with visuals and interactive elements.